iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ### Updating experiment parameters on-the-fly

-DVC allows to update the parameters from command line when running experiments.
+DVC allows to update the parameters from command line when running `dvc experiments`.
 The `--set-param` (`-S`) option takes a parameter name and its value, and updates the params file before the run.

 ```dvc
 $ dvc exp run --set-param model.learning_rate=0.0002